strohs/aws-cda-notes/study-notes.md

 the requested values and can use up the provisioned throughput for a large table in a single operation
 * For quicker response times, design your tables in a way that can use the *Query*,*Get*, or *BatchGetItem* APIs.
 Alternatively, design you application to use scan operations in a way that minimized impact on your tables request rate

+### DynamoDB Provisioned Throughput Calculations
+* Unit of Read provisioned throughput
+    * all reads are rounded up to increments of 4KB
+    * Eventually Consistent Reads (default) consist of **2 reads per second**
+    * Strongly Consistent Reads consist of **1 read per second**
+* Unit of Write provisioned throughput
+    * All writes are 1KB in size
+    * All writes consist of 1 write per second

+### The Magic Formula
+#### Read units
+* **(Size of Read rounded to nearest 4KB chunk / 4KB) * num of items = read throughput**
+    * **Divide by 2 if eventually consistent**

+* Example 1 - You have an application that requires to read 10 items (a row in DynamoDB) of 1KB per second using eventual consistency.
+What should you set the read throughput to?
+* Solution 1:
+    * First calculate how many read units *per item* we need
+        * 1KB rounded to the nearest 4KB increment = 4
+        * 4KB / 4KB = *1 read unit per item*
+    * 1 * 10 read items = 10
+    * using eventual consistency we get 10/2 = 5
+    * *5 units of read throughput*

+* Example 2 - You have an application that requires to read 10 items of 6KB per second using eventual consistency.
+What should you set the read throughput to?
+* Solution 2:
+    * First calculate how many read units per item we need
+        * 6KB rounded up to nearest increment of 4KB is 8KB
+        * 8KB / 4KB = 2 read units per item
+    * 2 * 10 read items = 20
+    * using eventual consistency we get 20 / 2 = 10
+    * *10 units of read throughput*

+* Example 3 - You have an application that requires to read 5 items of 10KB per second using eventual consistency.
+What should you set the read throughput to?
+* Solution 3:
+    * First calculate how many read units per item we need
+        * 10KB rounded up to nearest increment of 4KB is 12KB
+        * 12KB / 4KB = 3 read units per item
+    * 3 * 5 read items = 15
+    * using eventual consistency we get 15 / 2 = 7.5
+    * *8 units of read throughput*

+* Example 4 - You have an application that requires to read 5 items of 10KB per second using strong consistency.
+What should you set the read throughput to?
+* Solution 4:
+    * First calculate how many read units per item we need
+        * 10KB rounded up to nearest 4KB increment is 12KB
+        * 12KB / 4KB = 3 read units per item
+    * 3 * 5 read items = 15
+    * using **strong consistency** we get *15 units of read throughput*

+#### Write Units
+* Example 1 - You have an application that requires to write 5 items, with each item being 10KB in size per second.
+What should you set the write throughput to?
+    * **Each write unit consists of 1KB of data.** You need to write 5 items per second with each item using 10KB of data.
+    * 5 * 10KB = 50 write units
+    * *write throughput of 50 units*
+* Example 2 - You have an application that requires to write 12 items of 100KB per item each second.
+What should you set the write throughput to?
+    * Each write unit consists of 1KB of data.
+    * You need to write 12 items per second with each item using 100KB of data
+    * 12 * 100KB = 1200 write units
+    * write throughput of 1200 units

+* What happens if you exceed your write or read throughput?
+    * 400 HTTP Status Code - **ProvisionedThroughputExceededException**
+    * You exceeded your maximum allowed provisioned throughput for a table or for one or more global secondary indexes